Zebra/Quagga mussels found in moss ball products across Canada: Learn proper disposal and reporting.

 Ecological impacts of invasive mussels

 Zebra and quagga mussels can have large impacts on the ecosystems they invade.
 They primarily consume phytoplankton, but other suspended material is filtered from the water as well.
 This reduces the plankton availability for other organisms, and effects can be seen throughout the food web.
-This filtering also increases the amount of sunlight able to penetrate the water, promoting algal blooms and leading to decreased water quality.
-Invasive mussels also attach to the shells of native species, suffocating populations of already threatened populations of freshwater mussels.
+This filtering increases the amount of sunlight able to penetrate the water, promoting algal blooms and leading to decreased water quality.
+Invasive mussels are capable of attaching to the shells of native species, suffocating threatened populations of freshwater mussels.

-New research suggests invasive mussels are playing a role in the phosphorus cycle in lakes Huron, Erie, Michigan and Ontario which causes uncertainty and variability in these levels.
-This could have impacts on the phytoplankton communities to large predatory fish.
+Furthermore, new research suggests invasive mussels are playing a role in the phosphorus cycle in lakes Huron, Erie, Michigan and Ontario which causes uncertainty and variability in these levels.
+This could have further impacts from phytoplankton communities to large predatory fish.

 Economic Impacts of invasive mussels